FaithAlone.net

 1261 As regards children who have died without Baptism, the Church can only entrust them to the mercy of God, as she does in her funeral rites for them.
 Indeed, the great mercy of God who desires that all men should be saved, and Jesus' tenderness toward children which caused him to say: "Let the children come to me, do not hinder them," allow us to hope that there is a way of salvation for children who have died without Baptism.
 All the more urgent is the Church's call not to prevent little children coming to Christ through the gift of holy Baptism.

 The above, along with the document promulgated by Pope Benedict XVI, is the simple result of kind people who are rightfully appalled at the Church's historical false doctrine, and so resort to dishonestly pretending that the Church's clear statements on the matter can be ignored, or nullified.
-They are trying to square a theological circle, which requires them to start playing with language, and other deceptive, dishonest tactics.
+Their attempt to square a theological circle requires them to start playing with language, and employing other deceptive, dishonest tactics.
 The Church was not silent on this issue, it was unambiguous, and slammed the door on the "hope" that the modern Catholic Church professes, many hundreds of years ago.

 Conclusion

 In the past, the Church clearly and repeatedly taught that infants who die without water baptism go to a section of Hell known as Limbo.
-It was a well-established, authentic tradition of the Church, taught and believed by the "Vicar of Christ".
+It was a well-established, authentic tradition of the Church, taught in many different authoritative documents spanning hundreds of years.
 However, in modern times, the Church has denied that the fate of unbaptized infants is necessarily Limbo, but rather hopes that they too may go to Heaven.